dictatorlib/dictator/README.md

 # Dictator

-Dictator is an experimental Python library aimed to make work with Redis DB transparent as a simple dict object.
+Dictator is a tiny library for Robots™ to work with Redis as a Dict.

+It handles Redis API commands and represent itself as a dict-like object.

 It's easy to start by creating `Dictator` object